varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

     Restart the transaction.
 Increases the restart counter.
 If the number of restarts is higher than *max_restarts* varnish emits a guru meditation error.

+vcl_fini
+  Called when VCL is discarded only after all requests have exited the VCL.
+  Typically used to clean up VMODs.

+  return() values:

+  ok
+    Normal return, VCL will be discarded.

 If one of these subroutines is left undefined or terminates without reaching a handling decision, control will be handed over to the